-A recent project includes the 2018 AGO Student Commissioning Project.
-Josh was selected by the AGO to collaborate with composer Joshua Malavé on a new composition for organ solo.
-Last year Josh premiered Boricua written by Malavé and performed it numerous times across the Midwest.
-Select here for a YouTube recording.
+Dr. Ring was chosen as a performer for the AGO Student Commissioning Project, where he collaborated with composer Joshua Malavé on a new composition for organ solo.
+In 2018, Josh premiered Boricua written by Malavé and performed it numerous times across the Midwest.
+(View the performance here.)

-Josh earned his Master’s of Music in Composition with David Maki and his Performer's Certificate in Organ with James Russell Brown, both from Northern Illinois University with a 4.0 GPA.
+Dr. Ring earned his DMA in Organ Performance and Pedagogy from the University of Iowa (UI), where he also earned his Masters of Arts in Organ Performance.
+Studying organ with Gregory Hand, he was a recipient of the Rahn and Frawley organ Fellowship from the UI School of Music.
+He also earned his Masters of Music in Composition with David Maki and his Performer's Certificate in Organ with James Russell Brown, both from Northern Illinois University.
 He also received his Bachelor's of Music, summa cum laude, from ONU in Music Composition with Karen Ball and Piano Performance with Gerald Anderson.
 While at Olivet he also studied organ with Timothy Nelson and guitar with Freddie Franken.

 His past organ teachers include Melanie Sigafoose, James Russell Brown and Timothy Nelson, and his piano teachers include JeongSoo Kim, Karen Ball, Gerald Anderson, Ovid Young and Brenda Conroy.
 He has also studied composition with David Maki, Ted Hatmaker, Robert Fleisher and Karen Ball.